 School-owned devices are used in accordance with the Device User Agreement.
 Staff and pupils are not permitted to connect school-owned devices to public Wi-Fi networks.
 All school-owned devices are password protected.
-All mobile school-owned devices are fitted with tracking software to ensure they can be retrieved if lost or stolen.
 All school-owned devices are fitted with software to ensure they can be remotely accessed, in case data on the device needs to be protected, retrieved or erased.